-To understand how Perforce jobs are specified, we will examine the default Perforce job template.
-The examples that follow in this chapter are based upon modifications to the default Perforce job template.
+To understand how Perforce jobs are specified, consider the default Perforce job template.
+The examples that follow in this chapter are based on modifications to the this template.

 A job created with the default Perforce job template has this format: